Pasokification: Czech Republic

 The Czech Social Democratic Party lost much of its support in the 2017 Czech legislative election, falling from 50 in the previous general election to just 15 seats out of 200.
-They did even worse in 2021, with its vote share falling below the threshold required for representation in the legislature.
+They did even worse in 2021, with its vote share falling below the 5% threshold required for representation in the legislature.
+KSČM also fell below the threshold in 2021.

+Meanwhile, ANO 2011 gained 31 seats, and the Civic Democratic Party gained 9 seats in 2017.

 France

 The Socialist Party's decline since its victory in the 2012 presidential election has been described as an example of Pasokification.
-By 2016, then-President François Hollande's approval rating was just 4%, and he became the first President in the history of the Fifth Republic not to run for re-election.
+By 2016, then-President François Hollande's approval rating was just 4%, and he became the first president in the history of the Fifth Republic not to run for re-election.
 In the 2017 presidential election, Socialist Party candidate Benoît Hamon suffered an historically poor result, placing fifth with 6.4% of the vote.
 In the 2017 legislative election a month later, the Socialist Party suffered the worst losses of any party, falling from 280 to 30 seats.
 The Socialist-led centre-left faction received 9.5% of the vote during the first round and only 45 seats overall.
 In the 2019 European elections, the PS allied with a number of minor centre-left parties, but still placed only sixth.
 It became the smallest party to win seats, receiving 6.2% of the vote.
 It was surpassed by both Europe Ecology – The Greens and the left-wing populist La France Insoumise.
 In the 2022 French presidential election, Socialist Party candidate, Anne Hidalgo, received only 1.7% of the vote.
+In the legislative elections, the country's leftist forces combined into one electoral unit called NUPES, anticipating fallout from poor results in the years prior.

+In the 2024 snap French legislative elections - called by Emmanuel Macron due to strong French far-right results in the 2024 European Parliament elections - NUPES was abandoned due to differences on foreign policy triggered by the Israeli invasion of Gaza.
+A new similar alliance called the Nouveau Front Populaire (NFP) manifested comprising the main leftist parties in France, with the distinction that they did not declare a Prime Ministerial candidate.
+While NFP did not win a majority, they surprisingly emerged as the single biggest party, having employed an informal cooperation agreement with Macron's renamed Renaissance party to defeat the apparently ascendant far-right.